-When applying foundation, she says to avoid areas that are badly wrinkled.
-For her, that’s under her eyes.
-She says to apply concealer in these spots.
+When applying foundation, she says to avoid areas that are badly wrinkled (for her, that's under her eye) and apply concealer to these spots instead.
 The most important thing to remember with concealer is that you need to apply it with a good brush.
-“Never put your concealer on with your finger, it doesn’t work as you get older,” says Linter.
-“Because your finger is a little warm and then you put your concealer on and it never really works because every time you pick your finger up off your face you’ve lifted off concealer.
-So you put on more and more and more and you don’t get the right effect.”
-Linter’s favorite concealer brush is made by Kevyn Aucoin.
+"Never put your concealer on with your finger, it doesn't work as you get older," says Linter.
+"Because your finger is a little warm and then you put your concealer on and it never really works because every time you pick your finger up off your face you've lifted off concealer.
+So you put on more and more and more and you don't get the right effect."
+Linter's favorite concealer brush is made by Kevyn Aucoin.

 As for concealers, one of Linter's favorite is the Dior Forever Skin Correct.

 “I like it because it’s very moist and it doesn’t catch in the wrinkles,” she says “So when I smile I don’t get lines of makeup in my inside the wrinkles.”

 The last thing is to remember is to have fun!